Saturday, December 26, 2009 — 4:18 pm

 Elk are native to Arkansas, but the original population was wiped out long ago.
 They were restocked in the early 1980’s, and the herd is now self-sustaining and growing.
 Wanderers have been seen in several counties, but the main population is still centered in the valley along the Buffalo River on land managed specifically for them.

-On Tim and Joshua’s previous trip to northwest Arkansas, they spotted a couple Elk in the woods along the river, near when we had driven earlier in the day.
-Seeing them again was one of the primary goals of our day.
+Seeing them was one of the primary goals of our day.
 We drove slowly through the area where they’d been seen before, but all we spotted in the area was this sign.

 And this flock of Wild Turkeys.